standout/woocommerce-fortnox-integration-by-standout/README.md

 * Added support to hide the connect button if Fortnox API key and Your ID key field is empty.
 * Added support to call for a function on button click with AJAX.
 * Added support for translation.
 At present, the plugin is available in English and Swedish.

+**1.1.2 - 2019-09-14**

+**Added**
+* Creation of API keys also stores the key_id field in the options table
+* Deletetion of the API keys is now based on the key_id field
+* Prepare function to send json data to a Fortnox endpoint
+* Added .gitignore file